A Beginner’s Guide to Technical SEO

 But that doesn’t mean you need to have the perfect Technical SEO rate for your site to rank.
 As we’ve previously established, it is either a hit or a miss.
 However, optimizing your website makes the search engine’s task much easier.
 This improves your chances of ranking in the SERPs.

 With the right guidance and technical know-how, your site will be optimized for clickability in no time!
-Here are a few things to focus on for implementing technical SEO for your site:
+Here are a few things to focus on for implementing technical SEO solutions for your site:

 If you’re just starting to figure out how to improve SEO for your website, a site audit may be the right way to get started.
 Run a thorough website audit to understand technical issues.
 This sets a baseline for improvement.
 You can use these tools: